 If you are asked to test a Desktop App, just navigate away from the Chrome window to that app, however keep the Chrome window open.

 Ending your session

-- When it's time to end the test, (navigate back to the Participate App if necessary) and click End and then click End session again to reconfirm.
+When it's time to end the test, (navigate back to the Participate App if necessary) tap Pause Session.

 Bravo!
 Thanks for taking the time to join the session. 🌟